bombasticSlacks/Aspirant/Game/Terminology.md

 ## Bind
 The act of allowing you to use a [Magic-Items](Magic-Items).
 You can only bind a number of [Magic-Items](Magic-Items) equal to your [Affinity](Stats#Max%20Affinity).

+### Scene
+A scene refers to the current moment of action / intrigue playing out.
+Scenes don't have a defined length or strict rules, but it is a useful way of talking about narrative play.